Apache Kafka Tutorial – Door to Gain Expertise in Kafka

-Apache Flume– Whereas, it is a special-purpose tool for specific applications.
+Apache Flume – Whereas, it is a special-purpose tool for particular applications.

 ii.
 Replication feature

-One among the foremost Apache Kafka alternatives is RabbitMQ.
+One of the foremost Apache Kafka alternatives is RabbitMQ.
 So, let’s see how they differ from one another:

-RabbitMQ– It offers relatively less support for these features.
+RabbitMQ – It offers comparatively less support for these features.

 ii.
 Performance rate

-Apache Kafka – Its performance rate is high to the tune of 100,000 messages/second.
+Apache Kafka – Its performance rate is high, up to 100,000 messages/second.

 RabbitMQ – Whereas, the performance rate of RabbitMQ is around 20,000 messages/second.

 Apache Kafka – It allows reliable log distributed processing.
-Also, stream processing semantics built into the Kafka Streams.
+Also, there exist stream processing semantics built into the Kafka Streams.

-RabbitMQ – Here, the consumer is just FIFO based, reading from the HEAD and processing 1 by 1.
+RabbitMQ – The consumer is just FIFO based, reading from the HEAD and processing sequentially.

 i.
 Messages Retaining

-Traditional queuing systems – Most queueing systems remove the messages after it has been processed typically from the end of the queue.
+Traditional Queuing Systems – Most queueing systems discard the messages after it has been processed from the end of the queue.